How can we facilitate co-design workshops with experts that encourage them to leave their expert comfort zone for innovative exploration?

 Method and Analysis

 The results were that the physiotherapists did keep a playful mindset throughout the workshop and could explore playful movements.
 One physiotherapist reported, “I could do whatever I wanted because I was only playing.”
-While the design game was not a great game as it required a lot of facilitation, the playfulness of a game – or what Goffman would call the game frame, freed the physiotherapists from the pressure of performing as experts.
+While the design game was not great as it required a lot of facilitation, the playfulness of a game – or what Goffman would call the game frame, freed the physiotherapists from the pressure of performing as experts.

-Thus, while co-design workshops are great methods for the discovery phase and exploration of topics and problem fields, the creative involvement of experts can be problematic.
+Thus, while co-design workshops are excellent methods for the discovery phase and exploration of topics and problem fields, the creative involvement of experts can be problematic.
 Theoretically, creative work and playfulness are bedfellows.
 Thus, exploiting the frame of a board game to facilitate a playful mindset for creative work is a way to relieve experts from having to perform as experts – besides facilitating playfulness in co-design processes.